-Maine homeschoolers have worked hard over the years to raise public awareness, gain respect and credibility, build relationships within the legislature and strengthen homeschool freedoms.
-In recognition of the value and importance of home education, Maine Governors have designated one week each spring as Maine Home Education Week.
-Since 1987, Maine homeschoolers have come together during this special week in a variety of ways to celebrate and thank God for the freedoms we enjoy.
+In recognition of the value and importance of home education, Maine Governors have traditionally designated one week each spring as Maine Home Education Week.
+Since 1987, Maine homeschoolers have gathered during this special week in a variety of ways to celebrate and thank God for the freedoms we enjoy.

-2015 will be no exception!
-During the week of May 10th - May 16th, 2015, homeschoolers will celebrate the 28th Annual Maine Home Education Week!
-To mark the occasion, homeschoolers will come together at the Capitol on May 15 for a day of celebration!
+While there may be no homeschool proclamations issued by the current Governor, 2020 will be no exception to our coming together!
+During the week of May 3rd - 9th, 2020, homeschoolers will celebrate the 33rd Annual Maine Home Education Week!
+To mark the occasion, homeschoolers will gather at Washburn Norlands Living History Center on Thursday, May 7 (rescheduled to September 10) for a day of learning and fun!

 Celebrate Maine Home Education Week every year in your own community, too.
 Find ways to celebrate and be visible throughout the designated week.
 The following is just a sampling of activities that could be planned especially for Home Education Week within individual support groups and families: